openmv/openmv/ml/cmsisnn/README.md

 ## Training a Smile Detection Model
 1. Now we're going to train a Smile Detection Model.
+    1. Open a terminal in this folder.
-    1. First we need to get the data and create an lmdb.
+    2. First we need to get the data and create an lmdb.
         1. `cd caffe/examples`
         2. `mkdir smile`
         3. `cd smile`